explodinggradients/ragas/docs/howtos/integrations/_langgraph_agent_evaluation.md

-Agent Goal Accuracy: 1, because the LLM correctly achieved the user’s goal of retrieving the price of 10 grams of gold.
+Agent Goal Accuracy: 1, because the LLM correctly achieved the user’s goal of retrieving the price of 10 grams of silver.

 ## What’s next
 🎉 Congratulations!
 We have learned how to evaluate an agent using the Ragas evaluation framework.